10 CONTENT MARKETING TIPS FOR PARENT-WRITERS

 If you wish to do that then great, and yes it can offer some helpful insights.

 However, it makes me feel stressed when people suggest this as an automatic first step to working through a time-management problem.
-Great idea in theory, but as my kids are wrapped round my legs and I haven’t showered in three days (sorry kids), I already suspect I don’t have a lot of free time.
+Great idea in theory, but as my kids are wrapped around my legs and I haven’t showered in three days, I already suspect I don’t have a lot of free time.
 And I’m not going to waste even more time doodling my lack of free time on a colour-coded chart.

-Yes, I could spend less time on my phone, but the daily grind of 14hrs+ of childcare doesn’t leave a lot of room for concurrent writing tasks which, for me, require concentration and forethought.
+Yes, I could spend less time on my phone, but the daily grind of 14hrs+ of childcare doesn’t leave a lot of room for concurrent writing.
+There are writers out there who can churn out words while waiting for an appointment or standing in the school pick-up line.
+However, for me, writing requires concentration and forethought.
 I’ll return to this point later.

-By now, I don’t need a colourful chart to tell me how busy I am.
-My droopy stinging eyes, bodily exhaustion, messy house, and my (sometimes) barely-controlled sense of panic are enough to remind me how busy I am.
-If you’re reading this I suspect you’re in a similar boat.
+I don’t need a colourful chart to tell me how busy I am.
+My droopy stinging eyes, physical and mental exhaustion, messy house, and my barely controlled panic and sensory overload are enough to remind me how busy I am.
+If you’re reading this then I suspect you’re in a similar boat.

 TIP 2: NO, REALLY, HOW MUCH TIME DO YOU HAVE?